 NABH continues to advocate for Congress to repeal the IMD exclusion.
-At the same time, NABH is pursuing both legislative and regulatory solutions to reduce the burden of the IMD exclusion.
+NABH also is pursuing both legislative and regulatory solutions to reduce the burden of the IMD exclusion.
 These include:

 - Supporting legislation to waive the IMD exclusion for beneficiaries enrolled in Medicaid managed care plans. - Supporting legislation to allow state Medicaid programs to cover services in IMDs for MH and SUD treatment.
-Specifically, we support legislation from Rep. Mike Burgess, M.D.
-(R-Texas) and Sens.
-John Thune (R-S.D.), Marsha Blackburn (R-Tenn.), and Maggie Hassan (D-N.H.) to authorize state plan amendments to permanently waive the federal IMD exclusion for SUD services.
-(H.R.
-3892 and S. 3098). - Supporting legislation and regulatory action to exempt qualified residential treatment programs from the IMD exclusion. - Educating key Members of Congress and their staff about the urgent need to expand this under-resourced segment of the behavioral healthcare continuum.
+We support legislation to authorize state plan amendments to permanently waive the federal IMD exclusion for Serious Mental Illness (SMI) services, similar to those enacted for SUD services in the 118th Congress. - Supporting legislation and regulatory action to exempt qualified residential treatment programs from the IMD exclusion. - Educating key Members of Congress and their staff about the urgent need to expand this under-resourced segment of the behavioral healthcare continuum.